Sarah Childress Polk: Later life

 During the American Civil War, Polk was officially neutral, but she indicated sentiments in favor of preserving the Union during periodic visits to her home by several Union Army commanders, including Don Carlos Buell, George Henry Thomas, Ulysses S. Grant, and William Tecumseh Sherman.
 However, as a traditional Southern woman she also gave mention to Confederate sympathies during visits from Confederate generals in Nashville where Sarah would spend over 42 years of her widowhood.
 Sarah Polk lived at Polk Place for 42 years, the longest widowhood of any US first lady, and the longest retirement until Frances Cleveland exceeded her in 1939, and Rosalynn Carter (briefly) in 2023.
 As a true Victorian widow, Sarah always wore black in public.
-She visited her brother at his Childress-Ray House in Murfreesboro, whose daughter was married to Tennessee Governor John C. Brown.
+She visited her brother at his Childress-Ray House in Murfreesboro, whose daughter, Elizabeth Childress Brown, was married to Tennessee Governor John C. Brown.
 She also frequently visited her close friend Adelicia Acklen at Belmont.